BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 Contents
 ---------------
 ### Complete Rules
-- 1:1 Mapping With Lookup
+- 1:1 Transformation With Lookup

 ### Components and Concepts
 - Assigning Variables for easier use and null-checking